Nigel’s Baby Club Diaries

 Playing with Cardboard Tubes

 In episode 9 of The Baby Club we were playing with Cardboard Tubes.
-Find out how this can help your baby learn and find out which nursery rhymes can help you.
+Found inside kitchen roll and wrapping paper, find out about some of the different play techniques and how they can help your baby learn.
+Plus find out which nursery rhymes can help you.

 The Baby Club – Episode 10

 Playing with Leaves